awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. From the Amazon EC2 console, select the volume with the volume ID that you wrote down, choose **Actions**, **Detach Volume**, and then select **Yes, Detach**\.
 Wait for the state of the volume to become `available`\. \(You might need to choose the **Refresh** icon\.\)

 1. With the volume still selected, choose **Actions**, **Attach Volume**\.
-Select the instance ID of the original instance, specify the device name you noted earlier for the original root device attachment \(`/dev/sda1` or `/dev/xvda`\), and then choose **Attach**\.
+Select the instance ID of the original instance, specify the device name that you noted earlier for the original root device attachment \(`/dev/sda1` or `/dev/xvda`\), and then choose **Attach**\.
 **Important**
 If you don't specify the same device name as the original attachment, you cannot start the original instance\.
 Amazon EC2 expects the root device volume at `sda1` or `/dev/xvda`\.

 1. Select the original instance, choose **Actions**, select **Instance State**, and then choose **Start**\.
 After the instance enters the `running` state, you can connect to it using the private key file for your new key pair\.
 **Note**
-If the name of your new key pair and corresponding private key file is different to the name of the original key pair, ensure that you specify the name of the new private key file when you connect to your instance\.
+If the name of your new key pair and corresponding private key file is different from the name of the original key pair, ensure that you specify the name of the new private key file when you connect to your instance\.

 1. \(Optional\) You can terminate the temporary instance if you have no further use for it\.
 Select the temporary instance, choose **Actions**, select **Instance State**, and then choose **Terminate**\.